lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~~~~~~~~~~~~~

+Which as a CBOR encoded data item is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 data_2 (CBOR Sequence) (35 bytes)
 58 20 71 a3 d5 99 c2 1d a1 89 02 a1 ae a8 10 b2 b6 38 2c cd 8d 5f 9b f0